bignacio/cpp-articles/posts/instructions-01.md

 This can save the processor significant time; during the decode phase of the pipeline, if a set of instructions is present in the micro operations cache, they don't need to be decode or go through the rest of the pipeline steps before execution.

-There are fantastic and very complicated components in the processor to manage the intruction and micro operation cache.
+There are fantastic and very complicated components in the processor to manage the instruction and micro operation cache.
 Maybe another day...

 ### Compilers for the rescue